kaustubhdeokar/Topic-wise-system-design/4. Basic Building Blocks/d. Databases.md

 - we can also set up a different server for writing and readings.

 ### Sharding
-- dividing the databases into smaller independent databases called as shards.
-Each shard is a subset of a data.
-Is done for scalability reasons.
-- Advantages
-  - Faster reads and writes
-  - Increased storage.
-  - higher availability.
-- Disadvantages
-  - operationally complex
-  - cross shard queries are expensive.
+- a shard is a database instance.
+* a database is sharded.
 ### Partitioning
-- data within shard is divided further into different partitions.
-Can be done on the basis of range of keys, values, hashes etc.
+- data when split into different shards or on the same shard - is partitioning.
+* data is partitioned.

 ![partitioning vs sharding](res/sharding_vs_partitioning.png)

 ## Types
 ### Relational
     - prior structure.
     Pros:
     - simplicity, robustness, scalability.
     - flexibility